Charyl Chappuis: International career

 Chappuis was a Swiss youth international.
 In 2009, he was part of the Swiss under-17 team that won the 2009 FIFA U-17 World Cup that defeated the host nation Nigeria 1–0 in the final, featuring in all seven matches at the tournament.

 Chappuis was called up by Thailand's ex-coach Winfried Schäfer to play against Lebanon for the 2015 AFC Asian Cup qualification phase.

 He was called up to the Thailand U23 team by coach Kiatisuk Senamuang to compete in the 2013 Southeast Asian Games.
 His unofficial debut] was a friendly match against FC Barcelona, during FC Barcelona's tour in Bangkok.
 Chappuis made his official debut against Uganda in November 2013.

 Chappuis won a gold medal at the 2013 Southeast Asian Games with Thailand.

 He represented Thailand at the 2014 Asian Games.
 Chappuis was also part of the senior squad that won the 2014 AFF Suzuki Cup.
 In Thailand's first game, Chappuis scored a last-minute penalty against Singapore to seal a 2–1 win over the hosts.
 He also found the net in the next game as Thailand came from behind to beat Malaysia 3–2.
 Chappuis had a disappointing semi-final but in the first leg of the final, he scored another penalty in a 2–0 win over Malaysia.
 In the second leg of the final, Thailand lost 3-2 but still won overall with Chappuis finding the net yet again after the Malaysian goalkeeper parried Sarach Yooyen's free kick into his path.

 In August 2016, after a 20-month absence from the national team due to injury, Chappuis was recalled to the national team for the 2018 FIFA World Cup qualification phase in September 2016.

 Personal life

-Chappuis grew up in Kloten, Switzerland.
+Chappuis grew up in Kloten, Switzerland, as the son of a Swiss father and a Thai mother.
 He speaks German, English and French fluently, and he has become more fluent in Thai.

 Chappuis's favorite football team is Barcelona and his dream league to play in would be the Bundesliga.
 His Instagram has gathered more than one million followers in 2018.

 Chappuis began dating Helena Busch, a Thai model, in December 2017.
-Chappuis announced their engagement on February 14, 2021, after three years of dating.
+Chappuis announced their engagement on 14 February 2021, after three years of dating.

 On 12 April 2021, it was announced that Chappuis tested positive for COVID-19, while being asymptomatic, amid its pandemic in Thailand.
 He became the first player in the Thai League to have tested positive for COVID-19.